YAVSRG/Interlude/README.md

 ### Licenses and stuff

-Interlude is licensed under the GPLv3 License.
+Interlude is licensed under GPLv3.
 The audio library used is [BASS](http://www.un4seen.com/bass.html) and requires a license for commercial use (just so you know).